 Kforce Inc. to Announce Fourth-Quarter Results on February 6, 2023

-/EIN News/ -- TAMPA, Fla., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Kforce Inc. (NASDAQ: KFRC), a solutions firm that specializes in technology and other professional staffing services, will release fourth-quarter results post-market on Monday, February 6, 2023, followed by a conference call at 5:00 pm ET to discuss the results.
-The dial-in number is (888) 550-5417 and the conference passcode is “Kforce”.
+TAMPA, Fla., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Kforce Inc. KFRC, a solutions firm that specializes in technology and other professional staffing services, will release fourth-quarter results post-market on Monday, February 6, 2023, followed by a conference call at 5:00 pm ET to discuss the results.
+The dial-in number is (888) 550-5417 and the conference passcode is "Kforce".
 The live webcast can be accessed at this link.
 A replay of the call will be available at http://investor.kforce.com for one year after the call.

 About Kforce Inc.